bobbykawade/Principal-Component-Analysis-PCA-/README.md

 # Principal-Component-Analysis-PCA
-Done PCA on Food Outlet Dataset
+Done PCA on Food Outlet Marketing Dataset

 What is Principal Component Analysis ?